Wooden Houses for Rodents & Rabbits – natural shelter

 - Delivery from our own stock

-Read moreThe Forest Play Tower is a versatile hamster house that gives your hamster the opportunity to play and climb to its heart's content, but also to relax in the cozy house at the bottom.
+Read moreThe Forest Play Tower is a versatile hamster house that gives your hamster the opportunity to play and climb to its heart's content, but also to rest comfortably in the cozy little house at the bottom.
 The Forest Play Tower is made of untreated...

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!